googs1025/googs1025/README.md

 -->

 - 🔭 Cloud Native Development engineer
-- 🌱 I'm currently learning open-source projects related to scheduling volcano-scheduler, koordinator, godel-schduler katalyst-core ...
+- 🌱 I'm currently learning open-source projects related to scheduling...
 - 🍀 I'm a learner loving the cloud native and open source.
-- 💬 I have contributed code in Kubernetes SIG, volcano, k8s_club...
+- 💬 I have contributed code in Kubernetes, volcano, k8s_club...
 - 👯 Learning about Go, Kubernetes, Rust, Ebpf...
 - 📫 How to reach me: googs1025@gmail.com